Book an appointment using SetMore

 Just because a settlement proposal may be informal does not mean that you shouldn't put a lot of thought into it.
 Meet with your attorney before you make a settlement offer to learn about the issues of your case and what a reasonable offer looks like as a result.
 What may seem reasonable to you as a layperson may not be all that reasonable from the perspective of an attorney?
 Talk to your lawyer to see what is reasonable and how you can incorporate reason into your settlement proposals.

 While it is advisable to settle your case in most situations rather than to proceed to the unknown (i.e., a bench trial), sometimes the settlement offers you receive are so bad that it is not a terrible idea to roll the dice and proceed with the trial.
 If you display a willingness to take the risk of going to trial, your opponent may wise up and make legitimate settlement offers.
-Either way, don't lose your cool.
+Either way, don’t lose your cool.
 Work with your attorney and be respectful to your spouse at all times.
-You never know when a solid offer will be made, and when it is, you need to be ready to accept or make a reasonable counteroffer.
+You never know when someone will make a solid offer, and when they do, you need to be prepared to accept it or make a reasonable counteroffer.
+Before finalizing your divorce agreement, consider reviewing various divorce settlement offer letter samples to ensure all pertinent aspects are addressed.

 Questions about settling a divorce case?
 Contact the Law Office of Bryan Fagan, PLLC